Jigsaws64/Jigsaws64.github.io/_posts/2024-06-10-CofeeShop.md

 ![Reverse Shell Obtained](/assets/images/Coffe%20Shop/Shell%20obtained.png)

 And GG, we have successfully compromsied this container.
 It's crucial to avoid security vulnerabilites like XSS attacks.
-The URL & comment section appeared to lack any [input validation](https://www.sciencedirect.com/topics/computer-science/input-validation#:~:text=Input%20validation%20is%20the%20process,standard%20defined%20within%20the%20application.) and should valid the type of input being entered to ensure safe characters.
+The URL & comment section appeared to lack any [input validation](https://www.sciencedirect.com/topics/computer-science/input-validation#:~:text=Input%20validation%20is%20the%20process,standard%20defined%20within%20the%20application.) and should valid the type of input being entered to ensure safe

+# Vulnerability Assessment Report (Not Finished)

+<iframe src="/assets/images/Coffe Shop/Coffee Co - Web Application Vulnerability Assessment.pdf#toolbar=0" width="100%" height="600px"></iframe>